Practice Date: Plot

 Meanwhile, during the office game, Mark announces Jerry's adoptive mother was arrested for marijuana possession.
-A distraught Jerry said he did not know he was adopted, making Mark feel terribly guilty.
-Later, Ron declares himself the winner when he tells Tom he knows Tom's marriage to Wendy is a green card marriage to prevent her from being deported to Canada.
+A distraught Jerry said he did not know he was adopted and re-iterates that he never wanted to be a part of the game, making Mark feel terribly guilty.
+Later, Ron declares himself the winner to Tom, telling him he knows Tom's marriage to Wendy is a green card marriage to prevent her from being deported to Canada.
 A desperate Tom turns to Mark for help in finding dirt on Ron, and Mark suggests Tom visit an out-of-town bar and speak to Ron's old friend Duke Silver.
 Tom visits the bar and learns Duke Silver is actually the alter ego of Ron himself, who secretly plays saxophone in a jazz club.
-Tom confronts Ron, who immediately calls a truce to the game to prevent his secret from getting out (in the Pilot episode, Mark "cashes in" a favor Ron owes him, probably that).
+Tom confronts Ron, who immediately calls a truce to the game to prevent his secret from getting out.
 After watching more footage of Dexhart, Mark decides he wants Ann to learn all his own dark secrets from him.
 He visits her late at night and tells her about an affair he had with a married woman at age 16, among other secrets.
 Although initially confused, Ann is ultimately flattered by the gesture.
-April, disappointed nobody found dirt on her, announces she drove a lawnmower through a Nordstrom department store.
+April, disappointed nobody found dirt on her, frustratedly announces she drove a lawnmower through a Nordstrom department store, and she had the security footage of the event posted online.